Several filters that repair and change stereo separation.

 Never allow the stereo separation to get reduced by Stereo Boost.

 - Effect strength

 Configures how strongly Stereo Boost works.

-Higher values sound 'wider', but also increase certain sounds (see Protect against excessive reverb) and may cause multipath problems with FM reception (see Stereo multiplier, Multipath clipper and Stokkemask FM).
+Higher values sound 'wider', but also increase certain sounds (see Protect against excessive reverb) and may cause multipath problems with FM reception (see Reduce resulting stereo to, Multipath clipper and Stokkemask FM).

 The maximum increase of the L-R channel.

 This can be used to reduce extreme stereo separation.
 For example, if Effect strength and Maximum increase are increased and this slider is decreased, the stereo separation for most tracks should not change much, but extremes will be removed.